 The horror of this scenario doesnot have to be described.
 Who wants their fly open?

 The solution is a simple common sense one.
-The zipper pull usually has a locking mechanism which prevents it sliding down.
+The zipper pull usually has a locking mechanism that prevents it from sliding down.

 Use this after closing the zipper teeth.

-You will hear a small teeny wheeny snapping sound when the pull is down and zipper locking system is locked in.
-Now the zipper wouldnot come open, unless you pull it up and force it down.
+You will hear a small teeny weeny snapping sound when the pull is down and the zipper locking system is locked in.
+Now the zipper would not come open unless you pull it up and force it down.